mbthoms/Sign-Service-Label-Products/README.md

 # Sign-Service-Label-Products
 Sign Service Label Products WebSite.
-This content is private!
-This content will not be shared with the world.
+This content can not be shared with the world.